prajapatideepak2370/AI-Powered-Resume-ats-checker/README.md

 ## How It Works

-Upload Resume
+Upload Resume-
 Users upload a resume file via the web UI.

-Parse Content
+Parse Content-
 The backend extracts text from the resume and preprocesses it.

-AI Analysis
+AI Analysis-
 Content is run through an AI model (GPT-based or similar) to assess ATS compatibility.

-Feedback
+Feedback-
 Results include a score and detailed feedback for improvements.

 ## Getting Started